Cooking at Home With NECAT

 NECAT has taken its instruction online!
 We thought we’d share some staple recipes from our curriculum that call for ingredients easily found at local stores.
-We hope you savor a taste of what our students enjoy learning every day.
-More NECAT recipes and techniques are available on our YouTube channel with demonstrations from Chef Bob.
-These are classic and essential culinary skills to keep you sharp!
+There are also some great demos and techniques to learn from on our YouTube channel.
+These are classic and essential culinary skills to keep you sharp.
+We hope you savor a taste of what our students enjoy learning every day!

 Chocolate Cranberry Cookies

 Chef Paige’s cookies are irresistible treats.
 Here’s a little bit of science behind why they’re so good: when you cream softened butter and sugar, the grains of sugar are forced through the fat, leaving millions of microscopic air bubbles in their wake and giving the butter a fluffy appearance.
 In the heat of the oven these bubbles expand, contributing to the lightness of the finished product.
 Room-temperature butter is best for aeration (we’ve found that about 67 degrees, or when the butter gives slightly when pressed is ideal).
 If the butter is too firm and cold, the fat won’t hold air; if it’s too soft and warm, the bubbles collapse.

 |1 tsp||Baking soda|